decentraland/documentation/content/creator/places/faq.md

 **I updated the scene metadata but my Place has not been updated?**

 Once your scene metadata is updated, you need to let us know so we can update your scene’s data in Places.
 You can get in touch on [Discord](https://decentraland.org/discord) in the [Places channel](https://discord.com/channels/417796904760639509/1043158908392443974).

-## Adding and removing Places

-**How do I add my Place?**

-If you have a Place which you think should be part of the Places page, contact us on [Discord](https://decentraland.org/discord) in the [Places channel](https://discord.com/channels/417796904760639509/1043158908392443974).
-Your Place will be accepted if it has a high quality title, description and image.

-**How do I remove my Place?**

-To remove your Place from the Places page, please contact us on [Discord](https://decentraland.org/discord) in the [Places channel](https://discord.com/channels/417796904760639509/1043158908392443974).

 ## Highest Rated